Mushroom Bourguignon with Cheesy Potato Purée

 Roasted Bell Pepper Soup

 A warming and flavorful soup with roasted bell peppers, lentils, and coconut milk.
-Ingredients 3 roasted bell peppers 1½ large carrots 100 ml red lentils (1 dl) 1–2 tsp Korean chili flakes (gochugaru) 1 bouillon cube ½ can coconut milk (about 200 ml/2 dl) 1 can crushed tomatoes (400 g) a pinch of sugar 2 garlic cloves 400 ml water (4 dl) salt and pepper Optional additions 1 onion For serving pumpkin seeds grated parmesan bread Instructions If using onion, chop and sauté until soft in a little oil in a large pot.
+Ingredients 3 roasted bell peppers (don’t over do it) 1½ large carrots 1 dl red lentils (100 ml) 1–2 tsp Korean chili flakes (gochugaru) 1 bouillon cube ½ can coconut milk (about 200 ml/2 dl) 1 can crushed tomatoes (400 g) a pinch of sugar 2 garlic cloves 400 ml water (4 dl) salt and pepper Optional additions 1 onion For serving pumpkin seeds grated parmesan bread Instructions If using onion, chop and sauté until soft in a little oil in a large pot.
 Chop the garlic and sauté for another minute.
 Add Korean chili flakes and stir.
 Pour in crushed tomatoes, water, coconut milk, and bouillon cube.
 Stir.
 Cut the carrots into pieces and add to the pot along with the roasted bell peppers and red lentils.
 Simmer on medium heat for about 25–30 minutes until the carrots and lentils are soft.
 Blend the soup smooth with an immersion blender.
 Season with sugar, salt, and pepper to taste.
 Serve with pumpkin seeds, grated parmesan, and bread.

 January 12, 2026 · 1 min · Stefan